elegant-scipy/elegant-scipy/markdown/ch5.markdown

 NumPy magic as linear algebra operations.
 This was
 [suggested](http://stackoverflow.com/questions/16043299/substitute-for-numpy-broadcasting-using-scipy-sparse-csc-matrix)
-to me by Warren Weckesser on StackOverflow.
+to us by Warren Weckesser on StackOverflow.

 The linear algebra version efficiently computes a contingency matrix for very large amounts of data, up to billions of points, and is elegantly concise.